FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+### Tinkerbelle worked great!
+I had no issues connecting/using it.

 ## Part D. Wizard the device